grygy/pv217-microservices-materials/08/README.md

 SmallRye Health is an implementation of MicroProfile Health.
 It simplifies the process of creating health checks and provides a way to check the state of the application.
 Due to the built-in health checks, it also exposes some of this information out-of-the-box.

 1. `HealthCheck` interface -- Health checks are implemented as classes that implement the `HealthCheck` interface.
-2. `@Liveness` annotations -- Checks if the service is running.
+2. `@Liveness` annotation -- Checks if the service is running.
-3. `@Readiness` annotations -- Checks if the service is connected to the database/Kafka,... without any additional code and is ready to serve requests.
+3. `@Readiness` annotation -- Checks if the service is connected to the database, Kafka,... -- is ready to serve requests.
-4. `@Startup` annotations -- Option for slow starting containers to delay an invocation of the liveness check.
+4. `@Startup` annotation -- Option for slow starting containers to delay an invocation of the liveness check.

 ## Monitoring and Metrics